alex-de-haas/haas.projectmanager/AZURE_DEVOPS_INTEGRATION.md

 New columns added to the `tasks` table:
 - `external_id`: Stores the unique identifier from Azure DevOps (e.g., "ado-12345")
 - `external_source`: Identifies the source system (currently "azure_devops")
+- `status`: Stores the work item status from Azure DevOps (e.g., "New", "Active", "Resolved", "Closed")

 New `settings` table:
 - Stores configuration key-value pairs